abhiTronix/vidgear/README.md

 # Community Channel

-If you've come up with some new idea, or looking for the fastest way troubleshoot your problems, then please **join our [Gitter community channel][gitter]**.
+If you've come up with some new idea, or looking for the fastest way troubleshoot your problems, then please **join our [Gitter community channel ➶][gitter]**

 &nbsp;